Ginger ale, a folklore drink that has survived pharaohs (the famous Pharaoh ale), Shakespeare’s twelve nights …

 Ginger regulates biochemical pathways activated in chronic inflammation.

 No prostaglandins means inhibited inflammation.
-This analgesic tactic followed by ginger is much like conventional non-steroidal anti-inflammatory drugs (NSAIDs).
+This analgesic or pain-killing tactic followed by ginger is much like conventional non-steroidal anti-inflammatory drugs (NSAIDs) like aspirin, ibuprofen, or naproxen.

-To further foolproof its anti-inflammatory strategy, ginger also inhibits the synthesis of other immune system players such as leukotrienes, cytokines including TNF-α (nothing but chemical messengers), and transcription factors like NfκB.23
+To further foolproof its anti-inflammatory strategy, ginger also inhibits the synthesis of other immune system players such as leukotrienes, cytokines including TNF-α (nothing but chemical messengers that give the green signal for the inflammation process to start), and transcription factors like NfκB.23

 All in all, it’s a suppressed immune reaction and stifled inflammation.